 This blog shows excerpts from articles at other websites and the links to original articles.
-Usually there is a link at the end of a given excerpt or quote, a link (e. g.: Full Story) that leads to the original location of an article from which an excerpt was taken and quoted.
+Usually there is a link at the end of a given excerpt or quote, a link (e. g.: Full Story) that leads to the original location of an article from where an excerpt was taken and quoted.

 Fortunately, it is often possible to access an archived version of an article identified by a dead link.
 The way to do that is to copy a link location and to enter it in the search field at the Internet Archive.
 Here are the detailed steps for doing that.